Unitron-Galactic/Tools-Workflows/Terraforming 1/Terraforming.md

 #### Why php for the Stitcher?
 This was basically just a small thing I wrote late at night at a fast-paced weekend.
 As php is one of my most used languages it was used to get this done.

-#### MilsGen won’t generate my large Landscape, why?
+#### MilsGen won’t generate my Landscape, why?
-1. Make sure the filename contains only ASCII Symbols.
-Milsgen does not like whitespaces and funky characters.
+1. Make sure neither filename nor file path contains only ASCII Symbols.
+MilsGen does not like whitespaces and funky characters.
 2. Your landscape is too big.
 MilsGen only generates landscapes up to 832x3168 studs/pixels (A1 to Z99).

 #### My Editor can’t open the large .mpd